fhessman/scientific-snap/Examples/StellarStructure/README.md

 ![relativistic eqn of state](./images/rel_equation_of_state.png)

 How does this change affect the masses and radii of your white dwarf simulations?
 The density/pressure at which there is a transition from the non-relativistic to the relativistic state can be found by setting the two equations equal to each other.
 Change your equation of state so that it is non-relativistic at low densities and relativistic at high densities.

+- Write a simulation that calculates the radii of white dwarfs as a function of a range of masses and compare this with the observed "mass-radius relation" you can find in the internet.

 - The Equation of State for very dense cold material (by stellar standards) can be approximated as a power-law.
 Such conditions are appropriate in the cores of massive planets like Jupiter and Saturn.
 Try to find an Equation of State that will give you the right mass and radius for Jupiter.
 Apply your model to Saturn, Uranus and Neptune - how well does it work?